nogibjj/CLItool_YCLiu/README.md

         FROM Customer t1                 # identify a source table, the Customer table, named  as t1 INNER JOIN TXR t2                # joins another source table, the TXR table, named  as t2
                                          # INNER JOIN means to connect the tables with a key column
-                                         # where only columns values presented in *both* tables will be inlcuded
+                                         # where only columns values presented in *both* tables will be included
         ON t1.cust_id = t2.cust_id       # identify the key column to join the tables: *cust_id*
         WHERE t1.sex ='Female'           # specify that only rows with *sex* column value equals 'female' will be queried GROUP BY t1.cust_id              # specify the result (*sum* in the 2nd line) is aggregated on cust_id